Jump to Colwyn Bay, Menai Straits, Llanddwyn, Cymyran, Holyhead, Cemaes Bay, Moelfre.

 Holyhead: RoRo Ferries; Marlin on the marina fuel berth.

 I had seen suggestions that there were pontoons in the Fish Dock, part of the Old Harbour, that might be used for a brief stay.
 Keep a listening watch on Channel 14 when in Holyhead Harbour.
 After the ferries had left, I went round to take a look.
 There were 6 solid poles that had held the pontoons, but the pontoons had been removed.
-The Harbour website has a report indicating that they suffered damage in 2009 and were totally removed by 2014.
+The Harbour website has a report [link dead] indicating that they suffered damage in 2009 and were totally removed by 2014.
 The only alongside berthing option left at the Fish Dock is the inside of South Pier - which has room for about 3 trawlers only.
-Map of port.
+Chart of port.

 Holyhead Old Harbour: Fish Dock; Mail (or Admiralty) Pier Lighthouse (disused).